David Teniers the Younger: Initial career in Antwerp

+Teniers married into the famous Brueghel artist family when Anna Brueghel, daughter of Jan Brueghel the Elder, became his wife on 22 July 1637.
+Rubens, who had been the guardian of Anna Brueghel after her father's death, was a witness at the wedding.
+Through his marriage Teniers was able to cement a close relationship with Rubens who had been a good friend and frequent collaborator with his wife's father.
+This is borne out by the fact that at the baptism of the first of the couple's seven children David Teniers III, Rubens' second wife, Hélène Fourment, was the godmother.
+Around this time Teniers started to gain a reputation as an artist and he received many commissions.
+The Guild of St George (Oude Voetboog Guild), a local militia in Antwerp, commissioned a group portrait in 1643 (Hermitage Museum).
 Teniers was a dean of the Antwerp Guild of Saint Luke in 1644–1645.
 When Archduke Leopold Wilhelm of Austria became the Governor General of the Spanish Netherlands in 1647, the Archduke soon became an important patron of Teniers.
 The success went to the artist's head.
 He claimed that his grandfather Julian Taisnier, who had moved from Ath (now located in the Walloon province of Hainaut) to Antwerp in the 16th century had been from a family that had been entitled to bear a coat of arms.
 Teniers started to use this coat of arms consisting of a crouching bear on a field of gold encircled by three green acorns.
 His brother-in-law Jan Baptist Borrekens reported him and Teniers was prohibited from using the coat of arms.